Lighting and Rendering / 3ds Max

 -

-enable high-dynamic-range rendering.
+Enable high-dynamic-range rendering.

 If activated, Verge3D will use 16-bit float textures as rendering buffers.
 This feature can significantly improve rendering of the Bloom post-processing as well as smoothness of node-based gradient textures.
 The downside of this — increased GPU memory consumption and reduced performance.

-This feature is not related to HDR textures which are commonly used to produce image-based lighting, thus activating it won't improve rendering of such textures.
+This feature is not related to .hdr textures which are commonly used to produce image-based lighting, thus activating it won't improve rendering of such textures.

 - Environment Map Size